Coxixola

-Coxixola is the smallest municipality located in Paraíba state, Brazil.
+Coxixola (/Central northeastern portuguese pronunciation: [kuʃiˈʃɔlɐ]/) is the smallest municipality located in Paraíba state, Brazil.
 The population is 1,935 people (2020).
 The total area is 113.6 km².
 Coxixola was a district firstly of São João do Cariri-PB and after of Serra Branca-PB until 1994 when it became a municipality itself.

 The word coxixola means to build a small house using clay bricks in the Tupi-Guarany Indian language.